TriadLabs/ReachLibraryDocumentation/targets.md

 # Painting Targets and Calculating Collisions

-Reach uses a set of algorthims to determine how to paint targets for different game modes as well as calculate collisions.
-We make a distinction between targets that are achieved from a gameplay perspective and those that are calculated to be collisions by the Reach system.
-This is because gameplay usually doesn't account for head movement/compensation while the Reach system.
+Reach uses a set of algorthims housed in the API layer to determine how to paint targets for different VR experiences as well as calculate collisions.
+We make a distinction between targets that are hit from a gameplay perspective and those that are calculated to be collisions by the Reach system.
+This is because gameplay usually doesn't account for head movement/compensation while the Reach system does take these factors into account.

+### A Note on Head-Centric Targeting

+In the world of shoulder health, recovery from injuries and surguries often involves working around what is called "compensatory movement," i.e. movement that one's body undertakes in order to compensate for pain, stiffness, limited motion, etc. In the Reach system, we want to account for motion of the head, body, and torso in order to offest the impact of compensatory movements on motion capture data.
+To this end, Reach uses the VR headset as the 0,0,0 point of reference for all Reach targeting and collision calculations.

 **Calculating Prescribed Targets**